Skip to main content

 The meaning of ‘provision of finance’

-Section 32 of the Act explains the meaning of the expression ‘provision of finance’ by setting out a number of examples.
+Section 32 of the Act explains the meaning of the expression ‘provision of finance’.
 Provision of finance includes:

 • the lending of money, with or without security;